 Benefits of Visiting in JUNE

-The biggest benefit of visiting Grand Canyon in June is that the weather on both rims is wonderful and chances of rain are very slim.
+The biggest benefit of visiting the Grand Canyon in June is that the weather on both rims is wonderful and chances of rain are very slim.
 While the park is famed for its intense heat (rightly so in the canyon), the rims are a mountainous alpine environment where the temperature in the summer never becomes sweltering.
 Even earlier in the season in March, April, and May when the weather inside the canyon is kinder, the chances of rain (or in some of those months, snow) on the rims is greater.
 The rain has the possibility not only to prevent activities but also to cloud (literally) your view of the canyon.
-But in June, you are not likely to have any precipitation at all and your time on the rims will be just lovely.
-June is also a great time for rafting the Colorado River, as the temperatures in the canyon are 100+ degrees, making the frigid water feel refreshing.
-The lack of rainfall in June also makes this month better for rafting than July or August as these months are in the monsoon season which can cause flash flooding to block side hikes and make rapids more treacherous than you bargained for.
+In June however, you are not likely to have any precipitation and your time on the rims will be lovely.
+June is also a great time for rafting the Colorado River, as the temperatures in the canyon are 100+ degrees, making the frigid water feel quite refreshing.
+The lack of rainfall in June makes this month better for rafting than July or August as the latter months are monsoon season which can cause flash flooding to block side hikes and create more treacherous rapids than you bargained for.

 Drawbacks of Visiting in JUNE

-One of the biggest drawbacks of visiting in June is that it is the beginning of the park’s busy summer season and it’s relatively crowded.
+One of the biggest drawbacks of visiting in June is it’s the beginning of the park’s busy summer season and is crowded.
 This means lines for shuttles, crowded parking lots, and sometimes long lines of traffic.
-The visitor centers and other museums will be very crowded during midday as the heat grows more intense and visitors flock to the air conditioned buildings.
+The visitor centers and other museums will be very crowded during midday as the heat grows more intense and visitors flock to the air-conditioned buildings.
 The increase in crowds also means that accommodation rates will go up and availability will go down.
-Planning a last minute trip to Grand Canyon in the summer is at best a headache and at worst impossible without staying hours outside the park.
-If you do find any accommodations that are available, you will have to shell out peak season prices that are much higher than in the off seasons.
-Some people think that because of the heat, summer is the less busy seasons and thus plan to go in summer to avoid the crowds that surely are avoiding the heat.
+Planning a last-minute trip to Grand Canyon in the summer is at best a headache and at worst impossible without staying hours outside the park.
+If you do find any accommodations that are available, you will have to shell out peak season prices that are much higher than in the off-seasons.
+Some people think that because of the heat, summer is the less busy season and thus plan to go in summer to avoid the crowds that surely are avoiding the heat.
 Unfortunately, this is not the case.
-The heat does not scare the crowds away and the rims are quite pleasant (although a little warm) in summer when the crowds flock to the park.
+The heat does not scare the masses away and the rims are quite pleasant (although a little warm) in summer when the crowds flock to the park.

-The other major drawback, as you might have guessed, is the intense heat.
-While, as we said before, the rims are fairly pleasant in the summer, the canyon itself grows intensely hot the farther you descend into it.
-This makes any hiking and backpacking dangerous.
-Temperatures on the canyon floor can reach well into the triple digits and feel even hotter if you are in the sun and/or exerting yourself.
-This makes iconic hikes such as a rim to rim hike or even just reaching the canyon floor come with additional risks of heat exhaustion or heat stroke.
-Not only does the heat make shorter treks more dangerous and often uncomfortable, it also makes longer treks sometimes out of the question because it is simply too far to reach certain areas or too long to go without water to refill your supply.
-Such heat also makes taking a few hours rest in the shade during midday heat advisable as long term sun exposure can cause serious injury and speed the onset of heat exhaustion or heat stroke.
+Such heat makes taking a few hour’s rest in the shade during midday heat advisable as long-term sun exposure can cause serious injury and speed the onset of heat exhaustion or heat stroke.
 If you want to hike or backpack the Grand Canyon in June, we strongly recommend going with a guiding company.
 The expert guide on the trip will make sure to proper safety precautions are being taken and that everyone on the trip knows how to stay safe on the trail.
 While it will still be incredibly hot, going with a guide who knows the area and is accustomed to hiking in this environment will greatly reduce your chance of injury or illness.